 Federal law contains seven exemptions to the inspection requirement for poultry.
 Different states treat poultry exemptions differently.
 In Oregon, small-scale producers have a few processing options.
 Under all of these options, the poultry must be sold within Oregon.

 Poultry producers may each process up to 20,000 birds per year that they have raised themselves in a state-licensed facility that meets state sanitation requirements.
-Contact the Oregon agriculture department for requirements for poultry or rabbit processing establishments.
+Contact the Oregon Department of Agriculture (ODA) for requirements for poultry or rabbit processing establishments.

 If a producer operates under the Small Enterprise Exemption (slaughter and cut-up only; also limited to 20,000 birds per year), they may purchase live birds raised by other producers, process them, and sell those birds back to the producers, who can then act as distributors.